 There is a simple answer to this question.
 SOLESTAR insoles are based on a completely new concept which is in contrast to the way existing insoles are designed.
 SOLESTAR insoles are based purely on the needs of the foot in cycling.
-Why we have come up with an approach and design that contradicts all existing insole concepts for cyclists needs a bit more explanation.The SOLESTAR principle produces a stabilization of the foot and works over the whole foot.
-The special, patented setup of the insole and the rigid core made from Carbon corrects the position of the foot from rear foot to forefoot.
+Why we have come up with an approach and design that contradicts all existing insole concepts for cyclists, warrants an explanation.The SOLESTAR principle produces a stabilization of the foot and works over the whole foot.
+The special, patented setup of the insole and the rigid core made from carbon corrects the position of the foot from the rear of the foot to the forefoot.

 The three main points of the design: